SteviLen420/TQE_simulation/README.md

 ## Navigating This Repository

-To understand the project, we recommend exploring the following files:
+To understand the project, I recommend exploring the following files:

 ➡️ [STORY](STORY.md) : Start here for the scientific motivation, the core concepts, and the narrative behind the TQE framework.
 This explains the "WHY" of the project.